emdete/epistula/README.md

  - Control R (reply email)
  - Control B Bounce (not done yet)
  - Control F Forward (not done yet)
+- Global:
  - Control C (compose new email)
  - Control L Refresh screen
+ - Mouse wheel for scrolling and left button for selecting are bound
+ - Esc terminate Epistula

+The mail list shows all parts of an email.
+The first text part is "opened" and the first 12 lines are shown.
+If there are more lines that is indicated by "+".
+Other parts can be opened (is supported) by clicking the triangle or by navigating to that part with Control-J/K.

 Build
 --